stolostron/cm-cli/docs/help/cm_get_works.md

 ```

-# Get manifestworks in a cluster.
+# Get all manifestworks in a cluster
 cm get works --cluster cluster1
-# show a manifestwork in a cluster.
+# Get a specific manifestwork in a cluster
 cm get works work1 --cluster cluster1

 ```